-Note that on x86_64 systems, "mm" is an alias for "memmap" and "ex" is an alias for "exactmap."
-These shorter alias names should be used in order to reduce the number of characters required to set up a reserved area, since there is a limit of 256 characters per grub command line.
+Note that "mm" is an alias for "memmap" and "ex" is an alias for "exactmap."
+These shorter alias names should be used in order to reduce the number of characters required to set up a reserved area, since there is a limit of approximately 1500 characters per grub command line.